influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/nodeStatus.md

 withExitCode(exitCode)
 ```

-ExitCode holds the exit code of a script template
+"ExitCode holds the exit code of a script template"

 ### fn outputs.withParameters